IFPI Sverige: History

 The International Federation of the Phonographic Industry (IFPI) was founded in Rome in 1933, while IFPI Sverige was established in 1934 as one of the first national groups of the IFPI.
-Not much has been published about the organisation's first three decades until the 1960s; from 1963–1967, record sales in Sweden more than tripled and record labels became more important.
+Not much has been published about the organisation's first three decades until the 1960s; from 1963 to 1967, record sales in Sweden more than tripled and record labels became more important.
 The first Grammis ceremony was held in 1969 and they have been awarded annually ever since, except when they were discontinued in 1973–1987.
 In 1993, IFPI Sverige helped to establish Export Music Sweden.
 In 1999, IFPI Sverige began its first efforts against file sharing and music piracy.
 In 2013, its name changed from IFPI Svenska Gruppen to IFPI Sverige, accompanied by a new logo and rebranding.
 In 2024, the organisation moved to a new location at Katarinahuset in Stockholm's Slussen, after previous locales on Tegnérgatan, Birger Jarlsgatan, Ankdammsgatan in Solna, and Rödabergsgatan.